コンテンツにスキップ

 【アートの魔法05】大佛次郎記念館 作家と文学、そして猫

 Osaragi Jiro is a novelist with ties to Yokohama who is also known as a cat lover.
-He gained popularity in 1924 with the Kurama Tengu series, and since then he has written in a wide range of genres for about 50 years.
-One of his representative works is my favorite fairy tale, "Switcho Neko."
-This time, we will be talking to Osaragi Jiro Memorial Museum's Osaragi Naoko.
+He gained popularity with his Kurama Tengu series in 1924, and has since written in a wide range of genres for about 50 years.
+One of his most famous works is my favorite children's story, "Switcho Neko."
+In this article, we will be speaking with Osaragi Naoko of the Osaragi Jiro Memorial Museum.

 Osaragi Jiro Memorial Museum, 2nd floor salon

-The Osaragi Jiro Memorial Museum is located in Minato-no-Mieru-Oka Park, overlooking Yokohama Port.
-After Osaragi's death, his family donated his books and materials to the city of Yokohama, and the museum was opened on May 1, 1978 in the area of Yamate, which often appears in his works.
+The Osaragi Jiro Memorial Museum is located in Minato Mirai Park, overlooking Yokohama Port.
+After Osaragi's death, his family donated his books and documents to the city of Yokohama, and the museum opened on May 1, 1978, in the same Yamate area that frequently appears in his works.

--It's a beautiful memorial hall with a red brick exterior.
+-The memorial hall has a beautiful red brick exterior.

 Thank you, Daifusa.
-The museum houses about 70,000 items, including Daibutsu's handwritten manuscripts, his treasured possessions, and items related to French literature and history, which he has been interested in since his student days.
+The museum houses approximately 70,000 items, including Daifusa's handwritten manuscripts and treasured possessions, as well as items related to French literature and history, which he has been interested in since his student days.

 --I had the opportunity to look at your many works in the reading room.
 They cover a wide range of subjects, including novels, non-fiction, essays, plays, and children's literature.

-Although he majored in political science at the Imperial University of Tokyo, he was drawn to literature, especially theater.
-After getting married, he made a living as a teacher and a consultant for the Ministry of Foreign Affairs, but he also contributed translations to magazines.
+Although he majored in political science at Tokyo Imperial University, Daifusa was drawn to literature, especially theater.
+After getting married as a student, he made a living as a teacher and a consultant for the Ministry of Foreign Affairs, but he also contributed translations to magazines.

 However, the magazine was discontinued after the Great Kanto Earthquake.
-Seeking income, he tried his hand at writing historical novels in the style of storytelling under the pen name "Osaragi Jiro," which was a big hit.
-His first Kurama Tengu work, "The Old Woman with the Demon Mask," was well-received and became a series, which made him an instant celebrity.
-He went on to serve as a member of the Naoki Prize selection committee for 39 years and was also awarded the Order of Culture.
+Seeking income, he tried his hand at writing historical novels in the style of storytelling under the pen name "Osaragi Jiro," which was a huge hit.
+His first Kurama Tengu work, "The Old Woman with the Demon Mask," was well-received and turned into a series, which brought him instant fame.
+He continued to serve on the Naoki Prize selection committee for 39 years and was awarded the Order of Culture.
 He devoted himself to the literary world until his death on April 30, 1973, at the age of 75.

--Why was the memorial hall built in Yokohama and not in Kamakura, where his home is?
+-Why is the memorial museum in Yokohama and not in Kamakura, where he lives?

 -What do you think is the appeal of Daibutsu's works?

-The breadth of Ohsura 's insight and meticulous approach make this a fascinating read.
-My recommendation is his unfinished masterpiece, "The Century of the Emperor," which began as a newspaper serial to commemorate the 100th anniversary of the Meiji era.
-It is a historical biography that touches on the era and spirit of the Japanese people across the Meiji, Taisho, and Showa periods, and was started when Ohsura was 70 years old.
-In order to remain faithful to the historical facts, he pored over a huge amount of material and continued writing, even going so far as to conduct research in distant places despite his illness, but his death meant that he ceased writing after the 1,555th installment.
+Osaragi 's broad insight and meticulous approach make this a fascinating read.
+My recommendation is his unfinished masterpiece, "The Emperor's Century," which began serialization in newspapers to commemorate the 100th anniversary of the Meiji era.
+It is a historical biography that chronicles the history of the Japanese people from the Meiji, Taisho, and Showa periods, touching on the eras and spirit of the time.
+Osaragi began the series when he was 70 years old.
+In order to remain faithful to historical facts, he pored over a vast amount of material, and even traveled far and wide to conduct research, despite his illness, to continue writing.
+However, he passed away after 1,555 installments, and his death prevented him from writing any longer.

-From this work, which he devoted his life to, we can strongly sense Osaragi's "eye for the times" as a leading figure in popular literature and an expert in period novels and historical literature.
-If it had been completed... our image of Osaragi Jiro might have been a little different.
+This work, which he devoted his life to, strongly conveys Osaragi's "eye for the times," as a leading figure in popular literature and an expert in period novels and historical literature.
+If it had been completed, our image of Osaragi Jiro might have been a little different.

 Osaragi Jiro Memorial Museum, 2nd floor salon

-The architect who designed the museum, Urabe Shizutaro, scattered the three colors of the French flag, which is said to be one of the pillars of Daisaragi literature, throughout the retro Western-style building.
-The blue stained glass, white marble floors, red brick tiles, and the wall decorations of the arch near the ceiling and the staircase are also gorgeous.
-On the second floor, there is a memorial room that recreates Daisaragi's room using the chair and desk that he actually used, making it an attractive space.
+The architect who designed the museum, Urabe Shizutaro, scattered the three colors of the French flag, said to be one of the pillars of Daisaragi's literature, throughout the retro Western-style building.
+The building is also gorgeous, with blue stained glass, white marble floors, red brick tiles, and decorative arches near the ceiling and on the staircase walls.
+The memorial room on the second floor is a fascinating space that recreates Daisaragi's living room, complete with chairs and desks that he actually used.

 Osaragi Jiro x Cat Photo Exhibition 2025

 Osaragi Jiro lived with over 500 cats in his lifetime.
 He was such a cat lover that he once said, "Cats are not my hobby.
 Before I knew it, they had become my indispensable, gentle companions."
-(From "The Silent Cat") He created many works while constantly surrounded by dozens of cats.
+(From "The Silent Cat") He left behind many works of art while constantly surrounded by dozens of cats.

-The "Osaragi Jiro x Cat Photography Exhibition 2025," named after Osaragi, will be held until April 20, 2025.
-This year, the ninth exhibition, will fill the lobby on the first floor with 482 publicly submitted photographs of house cats and local cats.
-Each photograph is accompanied by a witty comment that is perfect for a literary museum.
+The "Osaragi Jiro x Cat Photo Exhibition 2025," named after Osaragi, is being held until April 20, 2025.
+This year, the ninth time the exhibition has been held, the first floor lobby is filled with 482 publicly submitted photographs of house cats and local cats.
+Each photograph is accompanied by a clever comment, which is excellent and befits a literary museum.

-Each person may submit up to three photos.
-In the center of the photo is Kaiser, hina_877's beloved cat.
+Each person can submit up to three photos.
+In the center of the photo is hina_877's beloved cat Kaiser.

-The original fairy tale "Switchyo Neko" is my favorite picture book that I was read to many times in my childhood.
-Now that I'm an adult and a mother, I can see Osaragi's affection for cats, her unique powers of observation, and her lyrical writing.
-The museum is also holding a thematic exhibition "Osaragi Jiro and Yamaguchi Hoshun - A writer and a painter, overlapping gazes" until April 20th.
-Why not visit it along with the cat photo exhibition?
+The original fairy tale "Switcho Neko" is one of my favorite picture books, read to me countless times as a child.
+Now that I'm an adult and a mother, I can appreciate Osaragi's affection for cats, her unique powers of observation as a writer, and her lyrical writing.
+The museum is also hosting a themed exhibition, "Osaragi Jiro and Yamaguchi Hoshun: Writer and Painter, Overlapping Perspectives," until April 20th.
+Why not visit the museum along with the cat photo exhibition?

 Osaragi Jiro Memorial Museum